bizhong62/bizhong62.github.io/content/Notes/learning-hugo/index.md

         uses: actions/deploy-pages@v4
 ```
 7. Add .github directory and the file in it into the local repository.

 8. Run following command to push the new changes to the remote repository:
     **git add .github**
     **git commit -m'add github action file' .github**
     **git push -u origin main**

 9. Now go to the github site. we should see a action named: <mark>Deploy Hugo site to Pages</mark> running.

-10. After it finish and successful. point your browser to https://bizhong62.github.io/
+10. After it finishes and is successful. point your browser to https://bizhong62.github.io/ to see your content.
     now the site is deployed to git hub.

-## Deploy HugoHome to the Nginx server(minnow):
+### Deploy HugoHome to the Nginx server on minnow:
   1. Generate static site files:
       **hugo --minify**
     all the files needed to be deployed to the web server are located in the public directory.